-The goal with the rebrand was to shed the old association and to draw new associations to the property’s strengths.
+The goal of the rebrand was to shed the old association and to draw new associations to the property’s strengths.

 After careful deliberation, the property name was changed to The Campus at Arboretum.

-This new name highlighted two of the properties most desirable offerings.
+This new name highlighted two of the property’s most desirable offerings.